abdusabri/bit-docs/content/docs/cli-import.md

 bit import username.foo/bar@1.0.4
 ```

-### Import project's component objects from their remote Scope
+### Import project's component objects from their remote Collection

 The [bit.json file](/docs/conf-bit-json.html) contains a list of the project's sourced components.
 In order to import all of their updated objects (similar to running `git fetch`) at once.